-If your business is having difficulty meeting its obligations, a Philadelphia bankruptcy attorney of Sadek & Cooper may be able to help.
+If your business is having difficulty meeting its obligations, a Philadelphia bankruptcy attorney of Sadek Bankruptcy Law Offices may be able to help.
 We can assess whether Chapter 11 bankruptcy is appropriate for a reorganization of your businesses finances.

 What Is Chapter 11 Bankruptcy?